Last week, a multi-car pile-up on Highway 316 near Buford Road led to the death of one person and the hospitalization of two others.

 Unfortunately, this type of tragic accident is not uncommon, especially in areas near Atlanta, which is one of the nation’s busiest cities, according to our Toccoa personal injury law firm.

 The injuries sustained in these and other accidents are often serious, leaving victims in pain and in some cases, permanently disabled.

-Treating these injuries can be prohibitively expensive, making it particularly important for those who are injured in accidents caused by someone else’s negligence to retain an experienced personal injury lawyer who can help them seek compensation for their losses.
+Treating these injuries can be prohibitively expensive, making it particularly important for those who are injured in accidents caused by someone else’s negligence to retain an experienced personal injury lawyer in Atlanta who can help them seek compensation for their losses.

 Personal Injury Claims

 Personal injury claims can be filed in response to a variety of accidents ranging from car crashes and workplace accidents to animal attacks and slip and fall accidents.